strongself/MRefresh/README.md

 To sum up, you can:
 - take *most* SVG paths (though as of today arc command have not been implemented) and draw them in any combination when user pulls the scrollview,
-- provide your custom animations when e.g. the files are loading and when the loading is completed (see below)
+- provide your own custom animations to the pull-to-refresh view

 So here's a quick demo of what this library can do (we are drawing one of the FontAwesome SVG paths):